vinaychary4u/dbt-core/core/dbt/adapters/relation_configs/README.md

 ### RelationConfigChange
 This class holds the methods required for detecting and acting on changes in a materialization.
 All changes should subclass from `RelationConfigChange`.
-A `RelationConfigChange` can be thought of as being analogous to a web request on a `RelationConfigBase`.
+A `RelationConfigChange` can be thought of as being analogous to a web request on a `RelationConfig`.
 You need to know what you're doing (`action`: 'create' = GET, 'drop' = DELETE, etc.) and the information (`context`) needed to make the change.
-In our scenarios, `context` tends to be either an instance of `RelationConfigBase` corresponding to the new state or a single value if the change is simple.
+In our scenarios, `context` tends to be either an instance of `RelationConfig` corresponding to the new state or a single value if the change is simple.
 For example, creating an index would require the entire config;
 whereas updating a setting like autorefresh for Redshift would require only the setting.